 They did not do that with my parents.
 They only tried explaining it to them during their "usual" Option Dialogue sessions with my parents there one-to-one with a staff member (i.e., with Samahria Kaufman, Raun Kaufman, Bryn Kaufman, William Hogan (Bryn’s husband), Kate Wilde, etc.).
 My parents acknowledged then that they still didn’t understand.
 They did do those dialogue sessions outside of the playroom in a dark hallway with a one-way, rear-view glass window (as it appears to be in the marketing though).
 The staff also implied at the end of the week that my parents misapplied their techniques but left it up to them to decide "since it's a parent-ran program," and my parents were very loving and playful with me in the playroom.

-I didn't respond weeks after I came home using their approach, and before we left, my father recalls Barry Kaufman telling him that "there is always hope" after spending $1,200 for a one week training session (aka Start Up Program).
+I didn't respond weeks after I came home using their approach, but before we left, my father recalls Barry Kaufman telling him that "there is always hope" after spending $1,200 for a one week training session (aka Start Up Program).
 Now, however, they charge $2,600 for their Start-Up Programs' without the child at the center where the staff just do counseling sessions with the parents there and then charge an additional $6,000 for a Maximum Impact (which is when the parents take their child with them).

 As I noted above, on their official Facebook page in August, Raun Kaufman tells me "Of course, the research shows that our approach is not always implemented as it is described in the literature.
 It’s a parent-ran program.
 I promise you everything we do here is exactly as it appears to be in the literature" was not accurate because they don't guide the parents in the playroom how to do a procedure (like it appears to be in their marketing and in the BBC documentary special).